 An open-source, free GUI text editor created and maintained by Microsoft.
 Useful Visual Studio Code plugins include:

-- Ansible Lint - the official, highly configurable best-practices linter for Ansible playbooks, by Ansible.
+Ansible Lint - a highly configurable linter for Ansible playbooks.

-- Molecule is a testing framework for Ansible plays and roles, by Ansible
+Molecule - a testing framework for Ansible plays and roles.

-- yamllint is a command-line utility to check syntax validity including key repetition and indentation issues.
+yamllint - a command-line utility to check syntax validity including key repetition and indentation issues.

-- AWX - provides a web-based user interface, REST API, and task engine built on top of Ansible.
-AWX is the upstream project for Red Hat Ansible Tower, part of the Red Hat Ansible Automation subscription.
+AWX - provides a web-based user interface, REST API, and task engine built on top of Ansible.
+Red Hat Ansible Automation Platform includes code from AWX.